simonw/llm/docs/usage.md

 ## Listing available models

-The `llm models` command lists every model that can be used with LLM, along with any aliases:
+The `llm models` command lists every model that can be used with LLM, along with their aliases.
+This includes models that have been installed using {ref}`plugins <plugins>`.

 ```bash
 llm models